gchq/stroom-docs/content/en/releases/v07.02/preview-features.md

 ### _Analytic Rule_

-{{% warning %}}
-Analytic Rules are a new experimental feature and as such are subject to breaking changes that may result in created Analytic Rules not being compatible with future Stroom versions.
-{{% /warning %}}

 Analytic Rules allow the user to create scheduled or streaming Analytic Rule {{< stroom-icon "document/AnalyticRule.svg">}} that will fire alerts when events matching the rule are seen.